Curriculum Overview

 Education

-The fellowship has an Associate Director of Education, Stephen Gorga, MD, MSc, who helps modify the educational curriculum month-to-month, if need be, to address the needs and wants of the PICU fellows.
+The Associate Director of Education, Stephen Gorga, MD, MSc, has generated an adaptive curriculum that addresses the common needs and unique wants of the PICU fellows.
 The curriculum is designed as a robust but versatile way to teach core critical care topics to all types of learners.

 Simulation